CurrentCoin/template-submit/README.md

 See the examples for the specifics of how the `interface.json` file is structured.

-To test your template within CurrentCoin Create, clone the `currentcoin-prototype` repo and put your template in the folder `web-app/src/servicePreviews` alongside the other templates.
+To test your template within CurrentCoin Create, clone the [`currentcoin-create-frontend`](https://github.com/CurrentCoin/currentcoin-create-frontend) repo and put your template in the folder `src/templates` alongside the other templates.

 Start the web-app by running

-`cd web-app`
+`cd currentcoin-create-frontend`

 `npm install`